-- measuring the roles that an artifact can play - measuring the property types that exists - measuring the value assignment of a fulfillment
+- Measuring the roles that an artifact can play; - Measuring the property types that exists; - Measuring the value assignment of a fulfillment.

-The fact that devising such measuring method is a problem in itself.
-In [Ald02].
-Ken Alder writes "Our methods of measurement define who we are and what we value."
+Devisings such measuring methods is a problem in itself.
+In [1].
+Ken Alder writes "Our methods of measurement define who we are and what we value".
 In his book, Alder describes the quest or a universal measure for distance in the late 1790's by two astronomers.
 Their task was to establish a new measure (the meter) as one ten-millionth of the distance from the North Pole to the equator.
 This is, obviously, by the standards deployed in these days, as well as by modern standards, a daunting task to say the least.

 As this example illustrates: agreement of stakeholders is important.
-Sufficiently many people involved should agree on the roles that an artifact can play, the properties that exist etcetera.
-For example, if two stakeholders can not agree on the color(s) of a mug or the roles that this mug can play: what good will a system be, then?
-Note that, in essence, there are two ways of measuring systems:
+Sufficiently many people involved should agree on the roles that an artifact can play, and the properties that exist etcetera.
+For example, if two stakeholders can not agree on the color(s) of a mug or the roles that this mug can play: what good will the measuring system be then?
+Note that, in essence, there are two ways a measuring system will be able to, or forced to, operate when assigning values:

-objective: some value assignments can be measured objectively.
-For example: the number of characters in a file, or the weight of an artifact, subjective : other value assignments are, really, dependent on humans.
+Objective: some value assignments can be measured objectively.
+For example: the number of characters in a file, or the weight of an artifact,

+Subjective: other value assignments are, really, dependent on humans.
 For example: is an artifact expensive, or is it pretty?